 The non-conforming treatment control measure is subject to all other requirements of this Order that do not conflict with the requirements of this section VIII.F.

-Permittees must require replacement of a non-conforming treatment control measure with a conforming measure if the facility’s ability to remove pollutants falls below the performance of 85% of facilities in a distribution of a sample population of the most similar conforming measures (e.g., performance is less than approximately one standard deviation below the sample mean or less than the 15th percentile of the sample population’s distribution) or that the facility fails to perform to the Permittee’s satisfaction.
+Permittees must require replacement of a non-conforming treatment control measure with a conforming measure if the facility’s ability to remove pollutants falls below the performance of 85 percent of facilities in a distribution of a sample population of the most similar conforming measures (e.g., performance is less than approximately one standard deviation below the sample mean or less than the 15th percentile of the sample population’s distribution) or that the facility fails to perform to the Permittee’s satisfaction.
 The Permittee must require financial assurance instruments that are adequate to carry out the replacement.

 Permittees must report both the application for approval and approval of any non-conforming treatment control measures within their jurisdiction to the Principal Permittee in writing for coordination and reporting in the next Annual Progress Report.